-Finally, we would like to point out that automatic transformation between DC and CC programs are possible when under certain conditions.
-Our previous work on divide-and-conquer introduced the notion of pre- and post-morphism as algebraic models for DC, and it was pointed out that a broad range of scientific problems can be solved with three types of communications, namely, last-k, correspondent, and mirror-image [? ?].
-It can be shown that a postmorphism [? ?] algorithm with last-k communication can be automatically transformed into a CC program, and vice versa, which limited by space will has to be elaborated elsewhere.
+An interesting question one may pose is if it is possible to convert the program under one paradigm into one in another.
+Our previous work on divide-and-conquer introduced the notion of pre-and post-morphism as algebraic models for DC, and it was pointed out that a broad range of scientific problems can be solved with three types of communications, namely, last-k, correspondent, and mirror-image [12, 13].
+It can be shown that a postmorphism [12, 13] algorithm with last-k communication can be automatically transformed into a CC program, and vice versa.
+Limited by space, a proof to this claim will have to be omitted from this paper.